PyAntony/pyantony.github.io/index.md

 ## Hola!

 I am Antony from ~~NY~~ (currently in Denver somehow).
 I am a software engineer with a passion for big data technologies and machine learning.
 I have experience developing applications for data collection and setting up entire data pipelines.
 I am also experienced in data science, especially in the fields of time series analysis and NLP.
 I enjoy to learn new frameworks, put ideas to the test (naturally skeptical), and automate repetitive tasks 🤖.
 And, because I can’t say it enough, I love functional programming.
 Monads rock! 🤘

-I am currently completing a master’s degree in software engineering (only the final capstone left).
-I am open to embark on new adventures now, so let’s roll up our sleeves and build things together.

 ### Skills